Rescue buoy (submarine): Soviet Navy

 Rescue buoys were a prominent feature of Soviet submarines.
 A large steel buoy, painted red and white, could be seen in a deck housing on most submarine classes.
 Soviet submarines also had two rescue hatches and these were highlighted by white painted rings.

 As it may be difficult to manually release the buoy, or the compartment where the buoy controls are located may have been flooded, the buoys were arranged with automatic releases, in the event of a fire or internal flooding.
 Such automatic sensors proved unreliable and buoys were sometimes released unexpectedly.
 Accidental release of a buoy would have been a hazard during wartime operations, or even during exercises.
 There is some indication that unreliable buoys were welded into place.
-This may have been a factor in incidents such as the Kursk sinking, where the buoy was not released and it was difficult to locate the wreck.
+This may have been a factor in incidents such as the Kursk submarine disaster, where the buoy was not released and it was difficult to locate the wreck.